 Jesus is never recorded as smiling or laughing or telling a joke, and a man with no sense of humor is no kin of mine.
 Indeed, such a man is disturbing and inhuman.
 Musonius, like Socrates and Epicurus and even Confucius and Lao Tzu, has more in common with us, is more down to earth...

 Yet can Carrier show us one place where Socrates laughs?
 Where he smiles?
-To me the emotion Jesus displayed by weeping (John 11:35), one of the shortest verses in the Bible, is much more human than the absurd criticism Carrier, ahem, carries, such as the Gospels not recording Jesus smiling or laughing or telling a joke.
-Later, apocryphal gospels do that just fine, and they include the imaginary acts of the gnostic Jesus to his imaginary criteria of what is down to Earth and human.
+To me the emotion Jesus displayed by weeping at the news of Lazarus' death (John 11:35) is much more human than smiling, laughing, or telling a joke.
+Later, apocryphal gospels do that just fine, and they include the imaginary acts of the gnostic Jesus to their imaginary criteria of what is down to Earth and human.

 Musonius is a superior speaker and reasoner, and his ideals are more human-centered and practical, and ultimately more developed and defensible.